michael-sayapin/sayap_in/content/posts/on-rewrites.md

 > A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a working simple system.

-The morale of the story is:
+The moral of the story is:

 - when a developer says "few months", ask for a working prototype in 4 weeks, and keep track of time from there,
 - cut your losses when it's clear that the project will take 10x time,